MaxDreger92/MatGraph/README.md

 Starting the Backend Server:

+Depending on your setup, start the server using:

 npm start

-or, if using nodemon for automatic restarts:
+or, if using a tool like nodemon for automatic restarts:

     nodemon index.js

     The backend is typically accessible at http://localhost:5000 (or your configured port).

+    Additional Notes:
+        If the backend requires environment-specific configurations, create an .env file in the UserBackendNodeJS directory.
+        Check the scripts section in the package.json for other available commands.

 Frontend Setup

 The frontend is a React application that interacts with the backend.
-Prerequisites
+Frontend Prerequisites

     Node.js and npm: Ensure you have Node.js installed.
 Verify your installation:

     node -v
     npm -v

-Installation & Setup
+Frontend Installation & Setup

     Navigate to the Frontend Directory: